RayCulp/LibreOffice-Basic-Reference/docs/source/libreoffice-common/object-model/document-object/methods/supportsservice/supportsservice.rst

 Remarks
 -------

-Use this method to avoid runtime errors by determining the type of the Document object *before* executing other methods or querying properties that are specific to individual document types.
+Use this method to avoid runtime errors by determining the type of the Document object *before* attempting to execute other methods or get/set properties that are specific to individual document types.

 Examples
 --------